 Borrowed and Blue took a unique approach to the competitive wedding market.
-With tens of thousands of images of real weddings, our competitive advantage was a massive and accurate dataset of weddings, photos, and appropriately tagged local vendors.
+With tens of thousands of images of real weddings, our advantage was a massive and accurate dataset of weddings, photos, and appropriately tagged local vendors.

 At the time I joined the team as a senior product designer, B&B's valuable dataset was hampered by an outdated tech stack and an information architecture that made site usage slow and unintuitive.